SeanStencil/SaveTitan/README.md

 # SaveTitan
-SaveTitan is a game save management tool that allows you to sync your game saves between your local saves and a cloud storage location.

-PLEASE NOTE: THIS IS AN EXPERIMENTAL PROJECT I FELT LIKE DOING ON A WHIM.
-THIS IS NOT MEANT FOR PUBLIC CONSUMPTION YET, IT'S NOT FEATURE COMPLETE AND KIND OF BROKEN.
-DON'T AIM IT AT ANYTHING YOU HAVEN'T BACKED UP BECAUSE IT IS DESIGNED TO MOVE AROUND YOUR SAVES.
+SaveTitan is a python script that allows you to backup your PC saved games to a local drive or netork storage location that provides a game syncing experience between devices similar to services integrated into Steam, Xbox, and other platforms.
+It also has some additional features that I felt like adding such as, an ini/json config modification tool to simplifly the process of locating files, editing, backing up, searching, in an all in one tool thing.

+THIS IS CURRENTLY A VERY EARLY UNSTABLE BUILD AND IS NOT REGARDED SAFE AROUND YOUR FILES SO MAKE SURE TO BACK UP EVERYTHING YOU POINT THIS TO.
+USE AT YOUR OWN RISK

+## Installation

+Details coming soon as I get closer to release